pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 5. Test

 There is one last task for us to finish our custom connector.
 We need to create a new connection.
-Select \"+ New connection\".
+Select "+ New connection".

-There should appear a connection with the name of your connector in the
+There should appear a connection with the name of your connector in the "Selected connection" field.
-\"Selected connection\" field.

 {{< image alt="custom-connector-8.png" src="images/blog/working-with-custom-connectors-in-power-platform-for-beginners/custom-connector-8.png" >}}

 Now we just need to test the connector.
-Select \"Test operation\" and wait for the response.
+Select "Test operation" and wait for the response.